Explainable Deep Learning: A Field Guide for the Uninitiated

-{\bf Explanation Association.} This type of joint training method associates input elements or latent features with human-understandable concepts or objects, or even directly with model explanations, which helps to provide model explanations intrinsically~\shortcite{melis2018towards,iyer2018transparency,lei2016rationalizing,dong2017improving}.
-Such methods usually achieve explanations by adding regularization term~\shortcite{melis2018towards,lei2016rationalizing,dong2017improving} and/or revising model architecture~\shortcite{melis2018towards,iyer2018transparency,lei2016rationalizing}.
-The explanations are provided in the form of i) associating input features or latent activations with semantic concepts~\shortcite{melis2018towards,dong2017improving}; ii) associating model prediction with a set of input elements~\shortcite{lei2016rationalizing}; iii) associating explanations with object saliency maps in a computer vision task~\shortcite{iyer2018transparency}.
+{\bf Explanation Association.} This type of joint training method associates input elements or latent features with human-understandable concepts or objects, or even directly with model explanations, which helps to provide model explanations intrinsically~\cite{melis2018towards,iyer2018transparency,lei2016rationalizing,dong2017improving}.
+Such methods usually achieve explanations by adding regularization term~\cite{melis2018towards,lei2016rationalizing,dong2017improving} and/or revising model architecture~\cite{melis2018towards,iyer2018transparency,lei2016rationalizing}.
+The explanations are provided in the form of i) associating input features or latent activations with semantic concepts~\cite{melis2018towards,dong2017improving}; ii) associating model prediction with a set of input elements~\cite{lei2016rationalizing}; iii) associating explanations with object saliency maps in a computer vision task~\cite{iyer2018transparency}.
 Regardless of the format of explanations and the technical details, methods belonging to this type commonly share the characteristics of associating hard-to-interpret elements to human-understandable atoms in an intrinsic joint training fashion.